 Steven T. Ross, historian

 As is often the case in politics, the deputies of the National Convention found it easier to bicker and destroy than to unify and rebuild.
 The first months of the Convention were defined by factional divisions and conflict.
 The deputies of the Convention gravitated into three distinct factions.
 The Montagnards were the radical democrats who occupied the upper benches of the hall, to the left of the president’s seat.
-Sitting opposite were the Girondins, the moderate Republicans, provincials and free-traders who clustered around the leadership of Brissot.
+Sitting opposite were the Girondins, the moderate Republicans, provincials and free-traders who clustered around the leadership of Jacques Brissot.
 In the centre sat deputies of the Plain, who boasted greater numbers than the other two factions combined but took no firm ideological position.
-In the Convention’s first months most of its proceedings were dominated by Brissot and the Girondins.
-The Girondin faction boasted better orators and more experienced legislators; they represented the nation rather than the narrow interests of the Parisian sections; and their policies tended to be rational and moderate.
-Because of these factors, the Girondins won the backing of the Plain.
+In the Convention’s first months, most of its proceedings were dominated by Brissot and the Girondins.
+The Girondin faction boasted better orators and more experienced legislators; they represented the broader nation rather than the narrow interests of the Parisian sections; also, their policies tended to be rational and moderate.
+As a consequence, the Girondins were able to win the backing of the Plain.

 Between September 1792 and the expulsion of the Girondins in June 1793, the Convention wrestled with four significant issues: the progress of the revolutionary war, the parlous state of the economy, the fate of the deposed king and the destabilising influence of Parisian radicals.
 All contributed to the demise of the Girondins.
 The Convention’s decision to execute the king (January 1793) revealed critical differences between the Montagnards, who supported his execution, and the Girondins, who believed that such a penalty must have the endorsement of the people.
 Not only did the Girondins lose this vote in the Convention, the radicals of Paris condemned them as royalist sympathisers, soft on kings and tyrants.
 In the spring of 1793 the Girondins declared war on Parisian radicals, orchestrating an investigation of the Paris Commune and the arrest of Jean-Paul Marat.
 It was a war they would lose.
 In April and May, the Girondins came under siege from the Commune, the sections, radical Jacobins and the gutter press.
 Inside the Convention, the Montagnards courted the support of the sans-culottes by legislating price controls.
 After a month of conflict, the Girondin deputies were expelled from the National Convention on June 2nd 1793, giving control of the Convention to the radicals of the higher benches.